pcordone/CS573-Fall-2021-project/README.md

 #### Iteration 1: Radial Line Chart

-In these plots I pivoted to the new MFRED dataset.
+In these plots I pivoted to the new MFRED dataset from the paper [MFRED, 10 second interval real and reactive power for groups of 390 US apartments of varying size and vintage](https://www.nature.com/articles/s41597-020-00721-w).
+Electrical usage data was sampled from 390 apartments of various sizes in 10 seconds intervals for the year 2019.

-Below is a radial line chart of the MFRED 1 hour aggregation of the data.
+I created a radial line chart of the MFRED 1 hour aggregation of the data.
 I aggregated the 15 minute aggregate to an hour to make it more manageable.
 The 15 min aggregation was too large to be imported into vizhub or gist.
 The first iteration used a radial line chart; however, you can see that due to the amount of data and therefore lines generated, the visualization doesn't work well.
 I could try using opacity; however, there are too many lines so that won't work.
 [![image](
 https://user-images.githubusercontent.com/447806/140840065-1eaf3cca-f6f1-46bd-ada9-32c2a4f4a940.png)](
 https://user-images.githubusercontent.com/447806/140840065-1eaf3cca-f6f1-46bd-ada9-32c2a4f4a940.png)